PointerToNextPole/my-learning-note/TypeScript学习笔记.md

 <img src="https://s2.loli.net/2024/11/18/8eQ6WXtga7mNdUO.png" alt="image-20241118235708428" style="zoom:50%;" />

-`satisfies` can be used to catch lots of possible errors.
+<font color=red>`satisfies` can be used to catch lots of possible errors</font>.
 For example, we could ensure that an object has *all* the keys of some type, but no more:

 ```ts
 type Colors = "red" | "green" | "blue";